umd-lib/patsy/README.md

 ### Run the database migrations

-To run the database migrations:
+To run the database migrations, or to set up the database for the first time:

 ```bash
 $ alembic upgrade head